tkjelds/Barbajuan/README.md

 * dotnet run --project .\Barbajuan\ 10 25 50

 Which would execute 50 games, with 1 MCTS-player with 10 determinizations and 25 iterations against 3 random playing agents.
-After it is done with the games a summary of how each agents performed is printed in the terminal
+After the games are done, a summary of how each agents performed is printed in the terminal

 To execute the supplied test suite use the following commands in the terminal.